CodeScop/Oge-Mai-Field-Guide/history/hunthistory04.md

-LAST UPDATED 15 DEC 2020
+LAST UPDATED 14 JAN 2021

 The final lap!
 The season of Jubilee!
 And we go all over the game to do so...